CiscoSystems/folsom-manifests/README.md

 Customizing your environment
 ------------------------

-YOU MUST THEN EDIT THESE FILES.
+Under the manifests folder you will find these three files:
+- site.pp
+- cobbler-node.pp
+- clean_node.sh

+IMPORTANT!
+You must edit these files.
 They are fairly well documented, but please comment with questions.
 You can also read through these descriptions: [Cobbler Node](https://github.com/CiscoSystems/folsom-manifests/blob/simple-multi-node/Cobbler-Node.md)  and [Site](https://github.com/CiscoSystems/folsom-manifests/blob/simple-multi-node/Site.md)

 Then 'puppet apply' it: